gradvohl/YAPTT/passingParameters/searchThreads/README.md

 make
 ```

-It will compile all the files separately and, if everything is correct, it will build the program from the object files generated.
+It will compile all the files separately.
+If everything is correct, it will build the program from the object files generated.
 The ``make`` command will show you the lines used in each step of the process.

 # What's next?